Success Story: Scott Dill, Texas Home Loans

-We recently sat down with Texas-based mortgage expert, loan originator and Senior Credit Analyst, Scott Dill, to discover how he uses modern technology, including the Floify digital point-of-sale system, to automate his mortgage processes, improve the loan experience with his borrowers and outperform the biggest companies in lending.
+We recently sat down with Texas-based mortgage expert and Senior Credit Analyst, Scott Dill, to discover how he uses modern technology, including the Floify digital point-of-sale system, to automate his mortgage processes, improve the loan experience with his borrowers and outperform the biggest companies in lending.

 Our interview with Dill provides helpful insight for any mortgage professional seeking to find value from an automated mortgage operation.

 I originally heard about Floify from a colleague years ago.
 One of her employees, which was my old assistant, went to work for her.
 Then she called me up and said, “Hey, I’m using this really good document system and we share information all the time.”
 So, it was one of those, hey, this is a good thing, you might want to incorporate it in your business strategies.

 HOW WOULD YOU DESCRIBE THE CHANGE FLOIFY HAS MADE FOR YOUR BUSINESS?

 Well, it really helps establish that first link of trust.
 Mostly because most of the mortgage industry is running on 2005 technology, which is email collection of documents.
 And because of all the data breaches with email, it really separates me.
 I mean most customers are cagey, they keep a distance from you.
 And that’s where being software developers helps, you guys think logically and in terms of what works.
 But then there’s how loan officers think and how customers think, which is quite illogical and that’s kind of where it’s good for you to know where the illogical things lie because of that.
 So, anyway, one of the illogical areas is the customers are really weird about some things and oddly comfortable with others.
 So, they’re really weird about giving you their social, but they’re oddly comfortable giving you a tax return that has their social on it.

 It doesn’t make sense.
 Right?